 You will be able to see what our future plans are and we hope get a good idea of the sort of people we are, our respect for our Regiment’s heritage and our efforts to be as authentic as possible in everything we do.

 When you read through this site you will begin to appreciate, how the regiment has established a reputation as being one of the most committed, friendly and sought after groups in UK Re-enactment.

 If you just want to find out a little bit more about us, that's great, However, if you have the desire to consider joining us, or hiring us for an event or historic occasion, there is sufficient information in the following pages to help you.
 Just go to our Joining/Hiring Page.

 Colonel Edwin (Ed) Parker

 44th East Essex Regiment of Foot

-Review of First event of 2017 - “Ickworth” See Latest News Page
+Review of some of the highlights of 2017 - See Latest News Page